Visit Manhattan over presidents day.

 Break the Ice (or Just Skate on It)

 You can find an ice skating rink almost anywhere during the winter season.
 But there is no rink more iconic than the one in Rockefeller Center.
 Visitors and residents alike love to lace up skates and try their best to slide without falling.

 It’s a must-do that even the most jaded New Yorker relishes.
 Rockefeller Center isn’t the only place to practice toe picks.
 There are rinks in Central Park, Bryant Park, and even a small one at The Standard Hotel in the Meatpacking District.

 The holidays might be over, but this is New York City, where the shopping never seems to end.
 A walk down 5th Avenue is the perfect stroll for those with a sartorial bend.

-From Bergdorf Goodman to Saks, you’re sure to find that late-season winter coat you need or an outfit for all of the springtime fun that’s just a few months away.
+From Bergdorf Goodman to Saks, you’re sure to find that late-season winter coat you need or an outfit for all the springtime fun just a few months away.

-No city in the country has as much to offer for the gastronome than NYC.
+No country has as much to offer for the gastronome as NYC.
 Manhattan’s streets are filled to the brim with places to grab a nosh — whether you prefer 5-star dining or a sleeves-up experience as you slurp on soul-warming ramen.

 The winter can do a number on your body, skin, and your overall well-being.
-This Presidents’ Day, make your days off a time to relax and recharge and any of the Manhattan spas.
-Find your bliss with a massage, facial, or spend a while in one of the latest trends in spa treatment: infrared saunas.
+This Presidents’ Day, make your days off a time to relax and recharge any of the Manhattan spas.
+Find your bliss with a massage or facial, or spend a while in one of the latest trends in spa treatment: infrared saunas.

 See a Show